 WA State Black Legacy Institute Cradles Community in History, Art, Education

-As they wrapped up the speeches and braced for the ribbon cutting, Savanna Boles was invited to sing.
+As the speeches wrapped up and we braced for the ribbon cutting, Savanna Boles was invited to sing.
 During her rendition of “Swing Low, Sweet Chariot”, it began to snow.
 At first it was a magical dusting, but as the music swelled, so did the weather.
 We followed the singer as everyone was ushered inside and out of the cold.
 A few joked that the ancestors were saying, "Get on with it, it's cold!"
 Inside the music switched to a vocal accompaniment to “Glory,” and the ribbon was cut.
 With that, the Washington State Black Legacy Institute was officially open.

 Raegan Ballard-Gennrich